Transocean - The ONGC Krishna-Godavari Basin Is A Serious Potential For Offshore Drillers

 The investment also clears the air over two major issues that the company has faced for more than a decade - failing to increase production from its ageing fields and dragging its feet on development of the offshore asset which it acquired in 2005 under a swap agreement with UK's Cairn Energy Plc.

-[II] Description about the Krishna Godavari basin:
+[II] Description of the Krishna Godavari basin:

 Total oil initially in place in the KG-DWN-98/2 block is estimated at 106 million cubic metres, production of only 26.71 million cubic metres is envisaged during 2019-2031.